cosmelectronics/Arduino-Project/Fancy LEDs/README.md

-# LED Light Modes Controller
+# Arduino Based Fancy Lights Controller

 This project is designed to control the behavior of four LEDs using a mode switch.
 The modes include turning all LEDs off, turning all LEDs on, flashing all LEDs, and creating a waving effect.